 There are two main types of compensation which will form part of your arm injury claim:

 Compensation for pain and suffering for your arm injury

 Compensation for pain and suffering describes what the UK courts have decided over many years certain types of injury are worth.

-Your solicitor will use the description given in the medical report to find cases and court decisions made in the past for similar injuries and so determine the amount of compensation you should recover for pain and suffering.
+Thereafter, your solicitor will find awards for similar injuries made by the court in the past and so allowing the amount of compensation you should recover for pain and suffering to be determined.